From the 8 October 2013 post at OEH Science - Snapshots from the Worlds of Occupational & Environmental Epidemiology and Public Health

 I saw this comment posted last week on a federal government health office group page in response to their announcement of their new app, the use of technology and the release of open data and big data on their website:

 Posts like these are not unique.
 It is a common argument for not using any technology methods for some health communication campaigns because of limited reach in populations without Internet access.
+In the case of the example above, reaching migrant workers is a challenge, no argument there.
+But is it really technology’s fault?

 Who Multi-Tasks and Why?
 Multi-Tasking Ability, Perceived Multi-Tasking Ability, Impulsivity, and Sensation Seeking